What Is This GWEN Tower Really For?

 The towers include 350-foot copper wires that fan out from underneath the structure through the ground like umbrella spokes, interacting with the Earth, meaning signals can travel down into basements, etc. GWEN transmissions are between VLF 150 and 175 KHz, but the towers also emit UHF waves of 225 to 400 MHz.
 The towers shoot enormous bursts of energy, but the waves hug the ground, which is supposed to be a way for military communications to withstand an EMP or nuclear attack.

-There was a lot of mystery surrounding the GWEN tower project from the start, much of which has persisted throughout the years.
+There was a lot of mystery surrounding the GWEN tower project, much of which has persisted throughout the years.
 Although the program was first defunded by Congress in 1990 and then again for the final time in 1994, some of these towers still stand today.
 Information on the web regarding exactly where GWEN towers are located, however, is sketchy at best.

 In an article from the Greenwood, South Carolina Index-Journal dated Sept.
 26, 1986, Nancy Foster who was co-director of an anti-GWEN activism group, attended a public meeting and noted that an early Air Force environmental assessment curiously made zero mention of GWEN being used in nuclear conflict.
 An August 1986 article in The Gettysburg Times outlines Gerald Depew’s BBC appearance against GWEN.
 Depew noted that the tower network was quote, “not expected to be functional for more than a half-hour after the start of a nuclear barrage.”
 Sounds real helpful in that case, right?
 Depew also maintained that the towers were about protecting high-ranking military and government members only, not average American citizens.

 But perhaps even more concerning is an article from the June 18, 1993 edition of The Indiana Gazette, well after the Cold War supposedly ended and well after Congress first started defunding GWEN in 1990.